kwaiga8/better-cypress/README.md

 # better-cypress
 <p>
 Yes you can write elegant code in Cypress + TypeScript!
 <p>Java + Selenium is the best option for automated UI tests?
-Let's try something lighter ; )
+Let's try faster and lighter ; )
 </p>
 <p>
 Checkout construction of those